rhettchase/reading-notes/102/class-07.md

 // 25
 ```

-### Accessing a function with incorrect parameters can return an incorrect answer:
+### Accessing a function with incorrect parameters can return an incorrect answer

 ```js
 function toCelsius(f) {